DmitryBatyuk-1/wheat-project/README.md

 # Results
-If we plot our residuals, we can see points in time where the positioning was very extreme.
-The bigger the deviation, the stronger the signal.
+If we look at the Wheat Commercials Signal graph, we can see the residuals plotted against time.
+On the graph, we can see points in time where the combination of deviations in our significant factors was very extreme (more than 2 sigmas).
+These points represent our trading opportunities (mean reversion strategy).
+The greater the deviation, the stronger the signal.